Policy Optimization with Differentiable MPC: Convergence Analysis under Uncertainty: Conclusion

-In this section, we address the policy optimization problem in \cref{eq:prob_tractable} under a more general setting by relaxing the persistency of excitation (PE) assumption in \cref{ass:pe}.
-Without PE, the system identification procedure in \cref{eq:LS} is no longer guaranteed to yield an asymptotically exact estimate of the true dynamics, and consequently the radius $c_k$ of the confidence region $\Theta^k$ may not shrink to zero.
-This lack of convergence introduces a challenge for the subsequent analysis, as imperfect model knowledge can lead to a non-vanishing error terms.
+Without \cref{ass:pe}, the system identification procedure in \cref{eq:LS} is no longer guaranteed to yield an asymptotically exact estimate of the true dynamics, and the radius $c_k$ of the confidence region $\Theta^k$ may not shrink to zero.
+This introduces a challenge for the subsequent analysis, as imperfect model knowledge can lead to non-vanishing error terms.
+For the rest of this section, we assume that system is noiseless meaning that $\C(p)=\bar{\mathcal{C}}(p)$.
+We briefly outline a possible extension to the noisy case at the end of this section.

-In this more challenging scenario, our objective is to design a parameter vector $\bar{p}$ that minimizes the distance between $0$ and $\J_\C(\bar{p})$, while simultaneously providing an upper bound on this (generally unknown) distance.
+In the absence of \cref{ass:pe}, one can design a parameter vector $\bar{p}$ that minimizes the distance between $0$ and $\J_\C(\bar{p})$, while simultaneously providing an upper bound on this (generally unknown) distance.
 To achieve this, we apply \cref{alg:main_CE} (or equivalently, \cref{alg:main}) without updating the nominal model, that is, by fixing $\theta^k \equiv \theta^0$ and exploit the fact that $\theta \in \Theta^0$, to construct a set of candidate upper bounds